-Affiliates of the ASPIRE Center will be presenting at the National Women’s Studies Association Conference in Baltimore, MD, October 2023 on barriers that minors face when trying to access care in the post-Dobbs environment.
+Affiliates of the ASPIRE Center presented at the National Women’s Studies Association Conference in Baltimore, MD, October 2023 on barriers that minors face when trying to access care in the post-Dobbs environment.

 “Supporters of sex ed bill say it's time for Massachusetts to act” - WGBH

 Education, Learning and Engagement Vice President, Jennifer Hart is quoted on her support of the Healthy Youth Act, "Young people across the country witness their rights and access to care and education eroding before their eyes," Hart said.
 "Passing the Healthy Youth Act is one way we can step up right now to ensure that our youth today, tomorrow and in the future have the access and the means to make the best decisions for their own health and safety."